mohammedfarish/mohammedfarish.com/public/privacy-policy.md

    It is important to keep in mind that MOST OTHER WEBSITES use various tracking tools to get high precision data such as your gender and age.
 In general, I discourage my clients from using such tools since I am a strong advocate of privacy and consent.

-   But do you know what's one of the most creepiest practices I've seeen others do?
+   But do you know what's one of the most creepiest practices I've seen others do?
 They extract a fingerprint of your device, with the above list of parameters to identify you even if you are browsing in incognito mode.
-If you think all those VPNs could keep you "anonymous", think again, because theses guys are way far ahead of you.
+If you think all those VPNs could keep you "anonymous", think again, because these guys are way far ahead of you.
 It's called **Browser Fingerprinting** and you can actually learn more about it at [Robin Linus' Ubercookie Website](https://ubercookie.robinlinus.com/).

 3. ### Do you Sell or Share my Data with someone else? 😟

    Not in my lifetime.
-I live by this theory about how our data is treated as somebody else's monetary factor, essentially ignoring the hardships and struggles we've endured to become who we are today and to become data itself.
+I live by this theory about how our data is should never be somebody else's monetary factor that, in a sense, essentially ignores the hardships and struggles we've endured to become who we are today and to become data itself.
 The data is a product of our lives and no one other than us should set a price on it.

 4. ### What is the data retention period?